kranzky/insoluble/folly.md

 "Jay, that screeching, lain with Sandy's buzzed tricks?"
 I asked, my voice wavering with uncertainty.

 "Nobody!"
 I exclaimed, suddenly feeling a strange sensation, as if I were being pulled by invisible strings.
 I couldn't help but think of a cow tangled in a mess of tin cans.
 "Do you know who sent me this manuscript, Jay?"
 I asked, hoping for some answers to the odd events that had transpired.

-Jay's voice took a short pause before responding, the silence in the room amplifying my sense of unease.

-"I don't know the sender," Jay admitted, her voice retaining its eerie, disembodied quality.

-My suspicion about the sender continued to grow, and I felt as though I was sinking deeper into the frozen muck of this strange new reality.

-I continued to examine the scattered manuscript, searching for any clues that might reveal the identity of its sender.

-"But what's the purpose of this scattered manuscript?"
-I asked, my voice trembling with uncertainty.

-I could almost hear Jay sigh, as if she too was unsure of what was happening.

-"Any clues to this puzzle, Jay?"
-I inquired, desperate to make sense of the fragmented illustrations and cryptic text.

-"I've met both the slain and the ones who fight, but this," I said, shivering.

-I began to feel uneasy as I stood in the illuminated room with Jay's presence.
-The creeping dread, combined with the sinking sensation, made me question my sanity.
-I tried to focus on unraveling the mystery of Julie, the disappearing girl.
-"I've met both the slain and the ones who fight, but this," I said, shivering.

 The sound of sobbing waves echoed in my head, causing a wailing scalp headache that was unbearable.
 I felt as if a miserable force was consuming me, dragging me into a sinkhole.